UPDATE: 4 dead at a scene in Gravette after a murder-suicide

 GRAVETTE, Ark.
-(KNWA) — Four people are dead including the suspect after a murder-suicide Friday afternoon, Gravette Police Captain Chris Kelley said.
+(KFTA) — Four people are dead including the suspect after a murder-suicide Friday afternoon, Gravette Police Captain Chris Kelley said.

 Kelley said officers arrived at a home at Crossover Road and Gordon Hollow Road around 3:30 p.m. and found 4 people dead.